Talking With Strangers: Guide For Social Anxiety Disorder

 One self-supporting strategy that you may find effective is intentional self-kindness and positive self-talk.
 For example, if you had a difficult day, you may kindly recite affirmations to yourself.
 These can vary but may include thoughts that align with resiliency.
 An example could be, “Social challenges don’t mean I’m a failure.
 I’m learning and growing and am so proud of how far I’ve come.”

-Learn research-backed socialization techniques from an expert
+Receive research-backed socialization techniques from a professional

 Counseling options for social anxiety